labscript-suite/lyse/docs/source/introduction.rst

 6. Here is where shots appear, either having arrived over HTTP of having been added manually via the file browser (by clicking the plus button).
 Many columns will populate this part of the screen, one for each global and each of the results (as saved by single-shot routines) present in the shots.
 A high-priority planned feature is to be able to choose exactly which globals and results are displayed.
 Otherwise this display is overwhelming to the point of uselessness.
 The data displayed here represents the entirety of what is available to multi-shot routines via the API provided by **lyse**.

 7. This is where the output of routines is displayed, errors in red.
 If you're putting ``print`` statements in your analysis code, here is where to look to see them.
 Likewise if there's an exception and analysis stops, look here to see why.

-..
-[1] Though **lyse**'s design is based around the assumption that you'll follow these conventions most of the time.

 .. sectionauthor:: Chris Billington